 Double Glazed Windows are windows that contain two panels of glass separated by air or a non-toxic gas called Argon.

-This gap between the glass panels can potentially have a significant impact on heat transfer from the outside of your home to the inside, and vice versa.
+The gap between the glass panels can potentially have a significant impact on heat transfer from the outside of your home to the inside, and vice versa.
 And depending on the glass combinations being used with your Double Glazing, it can also have an impact on noise reduction inside and outside your home.

 Now that we’ve covered the basics, let’s take a moment to consider how Double Glazed Windows might suit your home and your budget.

-Why Choose Double Glazed Windows?
+Why Choose Double Glazing?

 Double Glazed Windows offer three benefits that distinguish it from your typical glass window.
 These are: